-(9) "EI/ECSE" means early intervention/early childhood special education and refers to services or programs for preschool children with disabilities.
+(10) "EI/ECSE" means early intervention/early childhood special education and refers to services or programs for preschool children with disabilities.

-(10) "Elementary or secondary school or facility" means a school or facility with any combination of grades K through (11) "Evaluation" means procedures used to determine whether the child has a disability, and the nature and extent of the special education and related services that the child needs.
+(11) "Elementary or secondary school or facility" means a school or facility with any combination of grades K through 12th grade and/or special education transition program.

+(12) "Evaluation" means procedures used in accordance with OAR 581-015-2080 to OAR 581-015-2180 to determine whether the child has a disability, and the nature and extent of the special education and related services that the child needs.

+(13) “Functional Behavior Assessment” means an individualized assessment of a student that results in a hypothesis about the function of a student’s behavior and, as appropriate, recommendations for a behavior intervention plan.

-(13) "General education curriculum" means the same curriculum as for children without disabilities (children without disabilities).
+(14) "General education curriculum" means the same curriculum as for children without disabilities.
 For preschool children with disabilities, the term means age-appropriate activities.

-(13) "Health assessment statement" means a written statement issued by a nurse practitioner licensed by a State Board of Nursing specially certified as a nurse practitioner, or by a physician assistant licensed by a State Board of Medical Examiners.
-Both a nurse practitioner and a physician assistant must be practicing within his or her area of specialty.

-(14) "Homeless children" (or "homeless youth") has the same meaning as in section 725 of the McKinney-Vento Act, 42 USC § 11434a (2).
+(15) "Homeless children" (or "homeless youth") means

+(a) Individuals who lack a fixed, regular, and adequate nighttime residence

+(b) Includes:

+(A) Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals;

+(B) Children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings (within the meaning of section 11302(a)(2)(C) 1 of this title);

+(C) Children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and

+(D) Migratory children (as such term is defined in section 6399 of title 20) who qualify as homeless for the purposes of this part because the children are living in circumstances described in clauses (A) through (D).

-(15) "Identification" means the process of determining a child's disability and eligibility for special education and related services.
+(16) "Identification" means the process of determining a child's disability and eligibility for special education and related services.

-(16) "Individualized Education Program" (IEP) means a written statement of an educational program which is developed, reviewed, revised and implemented for a school-aged child with a disability.
+(17) "Individualized Education Program" (IEP) means a written statement for a child that is developed, reviewed, and revised in accordance with OARs 581-015-2195 through OAR 581-015-2225.

-(17) "Individualized Family Service Plan" (IFSP) is defined in OAR 581-051-2700.
+(18) "Individualized Family Service Plan" (IFSP) is defined in OAR 581-051-2700.